upthebuzzard/upthebuzzard.github.io/_games/pouches-of-destiny.md

 ### The winner will be...

-... the first marsupial with a pouch full of 5 different foods, standing on the highest visible spot on the heap, wins.
+... the first marsupial with a pouch full of 5 different foods, standing on the highest visible spot on the heap.

 ## You will need